snowdj/allanino.github.io/about.md

 I have also a lot of interest in diverse fields, from physics and astronomy, which I studied as an undergraduate for two years, to artificial intelligence, programming, science fiction, photography and music (I'm teaching myself to play the piano).

 Currently, I'm a student at UFSCar (Universidade Federal de São Carlos) in Brazil, doing Master's studies in Mathematics.
-I'm also working with machine learning at an amazing company, called CloudWalk.

 I created this website to talk about the things I like, which includes all of above subjects and a little more.
 But more than a blog, it is also a hub for any projects I come to conceive.